Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Appendix

 \subsection{Estimates for \texorpdfstring{$\mathbf{\mathfrak{J}_3}$}{J3}}

-We follow the same strategy as for \(\J_1\) described in Steps 3.2 and 3.3 of the proof of Lemma \ref{lem:variance.in.balls}.
+In this part of the appendix, we detail the estimates of \(\J_3\) from \eqref{def:frak.J_2} We follow the same strategy as for \(\J_1\) described in Steps 3.2 and 3.3 of the proof of Lemma \ref{lem:variance.in.balls}.
 Therefore, we just name and prove the relevant lemmas.
 Observe that we need weaker bounds.
 If we want to show \(|\mathfrak{J}_3|\lesssim m^{-2}\), this requires

 As before, we write \(\nabla \Psi_{j,l} = \nabla\Psi^{(1)}_k + \nabla \Psi^{(2)}_{j,l}\), where

 and